gradle/gradle/design-docs/jdk9-support.md

 - Use artifacts and dependencies from some conventional configuration (eg `compile`, or `default` if not present) an for Ivy module.

-## Story: Generate an API jar for external dependencies
+## Story: Generate a stubbed API jar for external dependencies

-- Generate API stub for external Jar and use this for compilation.
-Cache the generated API jar.
+- Generate stubbed API for external Jar and use this for compilation.
+Cache the generated stubbed API jar.
 - Verify library is not recompiled when API of external library has not changed (eg method body change, add private element).
 - Dependencies report shows external libraries in compile time dependency graph.